 What tests can you ask your doctor for?

-• Oral glucose tolerance test.
+- Oral glucose tolerance test.
 You must fast for this test.
 A fasting blood sample is followed by a set amount of a sugary drink.
 I like to test insulin and blood sugar at baseline, 1 hour and 2 hours after the sugary drink.
 See the table above for how to interpret the blood sugars.
 Insulin levels should never rise above 30 at any time during the test.
+You can actually do this yourself, at home, by checking your blood sugars before and at one and two hours after you eat.

 Here is the good news: if your tests are not normal, there are many things you can do to bring your blood sugars down without medication!